evangelosroutis/hypothesis-generation/README.md

 4. **Comparison to Off-the-Shelf Solutions**:
  - Allows for detailed inspection and evaluation of each step in the query and response generation process.

-The `evaluation.py` module is an essential part of ensuring the custom agents developed in this project are accurate, reliable, and performant.